paulmillr/noble-bls12-381/README.md

 ## Speed

-To achieve the best speed out of all JS / Python implementations, the library employs hardcore optimizations:
+To achieve the best speed out of all JS / Python implementations, the library employs optimizations:

 - cyclotomic exponentation
 - frobenius coefficients